Categorical models for equivariant classifying spaces: Determination of fixed points

 for all $h\in H$.
 Thus $f$ is a $\LA$-map.
 We have assumed that $G$ is discrete in order to ensure that $f$ is continuous. \end{proof}

 \begin{rem} If we relax the condition that $G$ is discrete, we do not see how to prove that $f$ is continuous, as would be needed for a more general result. \end{rem}

-\subsection{The fixed point categories of $\sC\!at_G(\tilde G,\mathbf{\PI})$}
+\subsection{The fixed point categories of $\Ch \PI)$}

-For $H\subset G$, we identify the fixed point categories $\sC\!at_G(\tilde G,\mathbf{\PI})^H$ in this section, with no restrictions on $\PI$ and $G$.
-Since the functor $B$ commutes with fixed points, this gives a categorically precise interpretation of the fixed point space $B(G,\PI_G)^H$ on passage to classifying spaces.
+For $H\subset G$, the structure of the fixed point space $B(G,\PI_G)^H$ is known (up to homotopy), for example by specialization of more general results in \cite{LM}.
+We show here how to see that structure on the category level.
+In fact, we identify the fixed point categories $\Ch \PI)^H$, with no restrictions on $\PI$ and $G$.
+Since the functor $B$ commutes with fixed points, this gives a categorically precise interpretation of the fixed point space $B(G,\PI_G)^H$.

 We return to \S\ref{Sec2}, taking $X=G$ there.
-The $H$-fixed functors and $H$-natural transformations in $\Ch \mathbf{\PI})$ are the $H$-equivariant functors and natural transformations, in accord with our notational convention $\Ch \mathbf{\PI})^H = H\sC\! at(\tilde{G}, \mathbf{\PI})$.
+The $H$-fixed functors and $H$-natural transformations in $\Ch \PI)$ are the $H$-equivariant functors and natural transformations, in accord with our notational convention $\Ch \PI)^H = H\Ch \PI)$.
 Since $\tilde{G}$ and $\tilde{H}$ are both $H$-free contractible categories, they are equivalent as $H$-categories.
 Therefore

 This implies that we may restrict to the case $G=H$ and deduce conclusions in general.
-The objects and morphisms of $\sC\!at_G(\tilde{G}, \mathbf{\PI})^G$ are the $G$-equivariant functors $E: \tilde{G} \rightarrow \mathbf{\PI}$ and the $G$-equivariant natural transformations $\et$.
+The objects and morphisms of $G\Ch \PI)$ are the $G$-equivariant functors $E: \tilde{G} \rightarrow \PI$ and the $G$-equivariant natural transformations $\et$.
 In \myref{Ob(X,P)}, we described a functor $E$ in terms of the map $\al\colon G\rtarr \PI$ defined by $\al(h) = E(h,e)$.

-\begin{lem} The $G$-action on functors $E\colon \tilde{G}\rtarr \mathbf{\PI}$ induces the $G$-action on maps $\al\colon G\rtarr \PI$ specified by
+\begin{lem} The $G$-action on functors $E\colon \tilde{G}\rtarr \PI$ induces the $G$-action on maps $\al\colon G\rtarr \PI$ specified by

 \end{lem} \begin{proof}

 \end{proof}